demisto/content/Packs/GitLab/Integrations/GitLabv2/GitLabv2_description.md

  the username, repository name, API key, and project ID as parameters for the integration.

- To locate your personal GitLab API key:
+ To locate your personal GitLab API key (scopes can be chosen according to the integration readme ):
  - Navigate to **GitLab User Settings** from the main menu.
  - Click **Access Tokens** in the left side menu.
- - Give a descriptive name for your token, select the “api” scope and finally click **Create personal access token**.
+ - Give a descriptive name for your token, select the needed scopes and finally click **Create personal access token**.

 Get Project ID:
 - Go to the desired project example gitlab.com/username/project1.